Robert H. Paul: Ordered to arrest Wyatt Earp

 In the next three days they killed Florentino "Indian Charlie" Cruz, Curly Bill Brocius, and Johnny Barnes.
 Cochise County Sheriff Johnny Behan organized a posse to pursue and arrest them, but Paul did not join in.
 Paul said that the posse led by Behan was mostly hostile to the Earps and that a meeting would mean bloodshed.
 He stated that the Earps would return to Tucson and turn themselves in.
 Tucson, where the Earps had killed Stilwell, was in Paul's jurisdiction, but Paul was a friend of the Earps and failed to execute the warrant.

-The Pima County Supervisors ordered Paul later that year to bring Wyatt Earp and Doc Holliday back from Colorado.
-Paul knew of warrants for the Earp's arrest, but he only served a warrant on Doc Holliday.
-Colorado Governor Frederick W. Pitkin was persuaded by Earp friend Bat Masterson to prevent Holliday's extradition, and Paul returned empty handed.

-On May 16, 1882, the sheriff of Arapahoe County, Colorado notified Cochise County Sheriff Johnny Behan that he had Wyatt and Warren Earp in his custody, along with Doc Holliday.
-Behan applied to the governor for money to go to Colorado to bring the Earps back, but Governor Fremont instead gave the funds to Pima County Sheriff Bob Paul.
+On May 16, 1882, the sheriff of Arapahoe County, Colorado, notified Cochise County Sheriff Johnny Behan that he had Wyatt and Warren Earp in his custody, along with Doc Holliday.
+Behan applied to the governor for money to go to Colorado to bring the Earps back, but Governor Fremont instead gave the funds to Paul as Pima County Sheriff.
 Paul had received word on the same day from Denver that the sheriff there had five of the Earp party in custody.
 When Paul arrived in Denver, he served a warrant for Doc Holiday's arrest on charges that he killed Frank Stilwell in Tucson.
 Wyatt Earp, also in Denver, feared for Holiday's life if he was returned to Tombstone.
 He asked his friend and Trinidad, Colorado Sheriff Bat Masterson to help get Holiday released.
 Sheriff Masterson appealed to Governor Frederick W. Pitkin and succeeded in getting Holiday released from jail.
 Paul also knew of warrants for the Earp's arrest, but he was a friend of the men and never served the warrants.

-Prevents lynching
+Later years

-In April 1883 in the Old Pueblo in Tucson, local citizens attempted to lynch Joseph Casey, who earlier that day had murdered the jailer Deputy Sheriff Andrew Holbrook.
-Bob Paul cleared the courthouse and almost single-handedly saved Casey's life.
-Bob served as Pima County sheriff until 1886 and later as a detective for the SPRR during 1888–90.
-On that job he was responsible for tracking down the robbers who held up the Stein's Pass railroad in Sonora, Mexico in 1888.
+In April 1883, in the Old Pueblo in Tucson, local citizens attempted to lynch Joseph Casey, who earlier that day had murdered the jailer Deputy Sheriff Andrew Holbrook.
+Paul cleared the courthouse and almost single-handedly saved Casey's life.
+Paul served as Pima County sheriff until 1886.

+Paul later worked as a detective for the Southern Pacific Railroad during 1888–1890.
+On that job, he was responsible for tracking down the robbers who held up the Stein's Pass railroad in Sonora, Mexico, in 1888.

-In 1890 he was appointed by President Benjamin Harrison as U.S. Marshal for the entire Arizona Territory and held that post until 1893, after which he served as Justice of the Peace in Tucson.
-He died in 1901.
+In 1890, he was appointed by President Benjamin Harrison as U.S. Marshal for the entire Arizona Territory and held that post until 1893, after which he served as Justice of the Peace in Tucson.

 Over the years, Paul's courage, omnipresent shotgun and manhunts into Mexico drew national acclaim.
-Paul died of cancer on March 26, 1901, in what his obituary called both "his first and last sickness".
+He died of cancer on March 26, 1901, in what his obituary called both "his first and last sickness".
 He was buried in Tucson's Court Street Cemetery.